- My Library Account

 2. Before you submit

-- Use “University of Galway” as your primary affiliation on the manuscript and in your ORCID record, where relevant.
+- Use 'University of Galway' as your primary affiliation on the manuscript and in your ORCID record, where relevant.

 - Make sure you will have the correct Author Accepted Manuscript (AAM) file, required metadata (authors, funder, grant, DOI), and permissions for any third-party content so you can deposit in the local Research Repository without delay on acceptance or publication.

-- Under the University of Galway Research Publishing Policy, you retain copyright and license to the publisher.
+- Under the University of Galway Research Publishing Policy, you retain copyright and license content to the publisher.
 The Library has already notified publishers that eligible AAMs can be made open in the University of Galway Research Repository under CC BY on acceptance.
-You can add a rights retention statement to your cover letter if you wish, but you do not need to negotiate this with the publisher.
+You can add a rights retention statement to your cover letter if you wish, but you do not need to negotiate it with the publisher.
 Email openanddigitalresearch@universityofgalway.ie with any questions or issues from publishers.

 - Suggested text: "For the purpose of open availability, the author has applied a public copyright licence to the Author Accepted Manuscript arising from this submission to enable immediate repository dissemination."